- Be treated with dignity, respect and without discrimination

 Richmond Vic 3121

 - Or leave us a message using the following feedback form.

-If you are unhappy with the outcome or feel uncomfortable making a complaint directly to Odyssey House Victoria, you can make a complaint about any Victorian health service provider, by contacting the Health Complaints Commissioner (HCC):
+In most cases, you must first try to resolve your complaint directly with your health service provider.
+If you are unhappy with the outcome or you feel it is unreasonable or inappropriate for you to raise your concerns to Odyssey House Victoria directly, you can make a complaint by contacting the Health Complaints Commissioner (HCC):

 Level 26, 570 Bourke Street, Melbourne (appointments recommended: 1300 582 113)

 - Deaf, hard of hearing or speech impaired?
 Visit the National Relay Service.

 - Need an interpreter?
 Call TIS National on 131 450.

 You can download a copy of the Code of Conduct for General Health Services, here.